-Portland is an awesome city with a lot of cool neighborhoods, but perhaps my favorite is the Hawthorne District.
+Portland, Oregon is an awesome city with a lot of cool neighborhoods, but perhaps my favorite is the Hawthorne District.
 It’s a collection of funky shops, thrift stores, restaurants and attractions that is my favorite place to visit in the PDX.

 The first time I visited the city, I stayed at the Portland Hostel, which remains one of the coolest hostels I have seen to date.
 It offers dirt-cheap lodging in a walkable neighborhood.

-Hawthorne is home to the Bagdad Theater and Pub, which I’ve already mentioned as one of my three favorite places in Portland.
+Hawthorne is home to the Bagdad Theater and Pub, which I’ve already mentioned as one of my favorite places in Portland.

 There’s also a small branch of Powell’s Books, another of my favorite things about Portland.
 This one isn’t nearly as big as the original, but if you’re too lazy to go all the way to the Pearl District, the smaller branch may suffice.